Rockport, Massachusetts

 Rockport is a seaside town in Essex County, Massachusetts, United States.
 The population was 6,992 in 2020.
-Rockport is located approximately 40 mi northeast of Boston, at the tip of the Cape Ann peninsula.
-Rockport borders Gloucester to its west, and is surrounded by the Atlantic Ocean in all other directions.
+Rockport is about 40 mi northeast of Boston, at the tip of Cape Ann.
+It borders Gloucester to its west, and is surrounded by the Atlantic Ocean in all other directions.
 Part of the town comprises the census-designated place of Rockport.

 History

-Before the coming of the English explorers and colonists, Cape Ann was home to a number of Native American villages, inhabited by members of the Agawam tribe.
+Before English explorers and colonists arrived, Cape Ann was home to a number of Native American villages, inhabited by members of the Agawam tribe.
 Samuel de Champlain named the peninsula "Cap Aux Isles" in 1605, and his expedition may have landed there briefly.
-The first Europeans founded a permanent settlement at Gloucester in 1623.
+Europeans founded a permanent settlement at nearby Gloucester in 1623.

 Richard Tarr, a granite cutter and the first settler of the Sandy Bay Colony, lived in the area that is now Rockport in 1680.
-He and his wife Elizabeth had ten children, those born after 1690 were recorded in the Sandy Bay Colony record books.
-Richard died around the year 1732.
+He and his wife, Elizabeth, had ten children, of whom those born after 1690 were recorded in the Sandy Bay Colony record books.
+Richard died around 1732.

 The area provided timber for shipbuilding, especially pine, and granite was extracted from the Sandy Bay quarries.
-The Cape Ann area provided one of the richest fishing grounds in New England and in 1743 a dock was built at Rockport harbor on Sandy Bay and was used for both timber export and fishing.
-By the beginning of the 19th century, the first granite quarries were developed and, by the 1830s, Rockport granite was being shipped to cities and towns throughout the east coast of the United States.
+The Cape Ann area provided one of the richest fishing grounds in New England and in 1743 a dock was built at Rockport harbor on Sandy Bay that was used for both timber export and fishing.
+By the beginning of the 19th century, the first granite quarries were developed, and by the 1830s Rockport granite was being shipped to cities and towns throughout the east coast of the United States.

+On September 8, 1814, during the War of 1812, a British frigate, the HMS Nymphe, on duty blockading New England, sailed into Sandy Bay off of Rockport.
+The ship sent out two barges, one of which captured the fort at Long Cove, while the other was sighted by locals at daybreak as it came around Bearskin Neck.
+The bell of the Congregational Church was sounded to warn the residents of the British invasion.
+An exchange of musket fire ensued between the barge's crew and the community's "Seafencibles", with no injuries on either side.
+The barge took aim at the church's bell to silence it, but the cannonball hit the steeple and became embedded in the structure.
+Local legend has it that the cannon's recoil caused it to punch a hole in the barge, which sank.
+Sailors on board came ashore and some were captured.